 Maximazing student feedback

-How StudentPulse and Tilburg University are Improving Course Quality and Wellbeing through Micro-Surveys and AI
+How Tilburg University Improves Course Quality and Wellbeing through Check-ins and AI

 Focus area